 Running a Minecraft Server can be a daunting task.
-There are so many choices you need to make, and so many things you need to understand.
-This guide acts as a portal to various other resources on Minecraft server management and will be routinely updated.
+You need to make a large number of decisions and have a deep understanding of many concepts.
+This guide acts as a portal to various other Minecraft server management resources and will be routinely updated.
 You'll find answers to questions, explanations of how to use various systems, as well as general advice on server administration.
 After reading this, you'll have everything you need to know how to run a Minecraft server.

 Almost every public Minecraft server is modded in some capacity.
-Most servers run server-side plugins, using a system known as Bukkit.
+Most servers run server-side plugins using a system known as Bukkit.
 There are many different flavours of Bukkit-based servers available, however, such as Paper and Spigot.
 This guide can help you decide which flavour of Bukkit you should use.
-If alternatively, you would like to run mods that add new blocks, items, or mobs to the game, you'll want to use something like Fabric or Minecraft Forge.
-Do be aware that doing this will require players who use your server also to have these mods installed.
+If, alternatively, you would like to run mods that add new blocks, items, or mobs to the game, you'll want to use something like Fabric or Minecraft Forge.
+Do be aware that doing this will require players who use your server to have these mods installed on their clients.
 Check out this guide for help in deciding between Forge and Fabric.

 If you're having performance issues, the first thing you should always do is make sure you're using Aikar's optimised Java flags.
-Aikar frequently updates this guide to make sure that the flags are up to date for modern Minecraft servers, and provide the best performance.
+Aikar frequently updates this guide to ensure that the flags are up to date for modern Minecraft servers and provide the best performance.

 If you're still having performance issues, this guide goes over how to properly use the Timings system built into Paper and Spigot to identify the source of the problem.